The deadline to apply is midnight December 1, 2017

 - You will be required to upload a personal statement of up to 1,500 words.
 This statement should examine what inspires you as a journalist including your life experiences, professional interests and core ethical values.
 How have these factors influenced your decision to submit an application for a fellowship at this point in your career?
 What are your professional aspirations and how do you expect the fellowship to help you attain those goals?

-You will be be asked to submit two work samples at this time and additional samples may be requested during Phase II of the application process.
-Please submit work samples following the guidelines and all materials should preferably be from the past two years.
+You will be be asked to submit two work samples at this time.
+International applicants who are invited to complete Phase Two of the application process, will be prompted to submit additional samples at that time.
+Please submit work samples following the guidelines.
+All materials should preferably be from the past two years.

 - Print/Digital: Must include dates of publication.

 - Photography: Photographs with captions indicating where they were published.

 - Broadcast: Maximum viewing or listening time should be a total of 30 minutes and include a brief description, dates aired and a statement describing your involvement in each piece.